 It’s never enough to simply be a good artist, and we are constantly developing our position to enable our artists and support our communities.

 Currently we are partnered with Artswork, the Regional Bridge organisation, in our role as a South East Regional Arts Award Development Hub.
+We are also an Arts Award Supporter.
 Part of this remit is that we now run our Graduate Residencies as Arts Award projects.
 Alongside that, our ongoing work with Winchester School of Art has led to them provide full studio-bursaries for the graduates taking up the posts.
 Continuing our work with Hampshire County Council, the newly formed Hampshire Culture Trust (HCT) has many new initiatives, and CAS are committed to a three year partnership, as it grows and brings new life to Hampshire’s arts.
 Locally, we also work closely with the Test Valley Borough Council and support their new Public Arts Strategy where possible.

 Consistency and reliability have helped to put CAS where it is now, and are key factors in our gaining financial support from ACE, TVBC, NADFAS, Winchester School of Art and Artswork.